top of page

 American Kestrel (Falco sparverius)

-Zip is a four-year-old female American Kestrel, also sometimes called a Sparrow Hawk, that used to reside in Vermont.
-It was soon discovered that Zip is nearly blind in one eye because of a cataract.
+Clover is an imprinted female American Kestrel, also sometimes called a Sparrow Hawk, that was found on the ground as a chick.
+Her rescuers, though well intentioned, tried to raise her and made her an imprint, diminishing her wild instincts and making her non-releasable.
 Kestrels are the smallest and most commonly found falcon in North America, but don't let her diminutive size fool you.
 What she lacks in size, she makes up for in attitude!

 Eastern Screech Owl (Megascops asio)